 Additionally, pre‑commercialization must be a continuation of R&D performed in Québec by the corporation or on its behalf, and qualified expenditures must be incurred in Québec.

-Tip: If any part of the chain (R&D or pre‑commercialization) is subcontracted, make sure the work location is in Québec and your files clearly show the Québec‑based continuity from R&D to pre‑commercialization.
+Tip: If any part of the chain (R&D or pre‑commercialization) is subcontracted, make sure the work location is in Quebec and your files clearly show the Québec‑based continuity from R&D to pre‑commercialization.

 R&D activities follow the harmonized federal definitions:

-Bottom line: The definitions are shared and look simple—but interpretation is nuanced.
+Bottom line: The definitions are shared and look simple, but interpretation is nuanced.
 With expert design up front, you protect your SR&ED and maximize your CRIC Québec claim.

 We regularly support projects in experimental development, artificial intelligence (AI), and complex software.
-We also partner with accounting consulting firms when needed to align tax and technical narratives.
+We also partner with accounting firms when needed to align tax and technical narratives.

 Qualified expenditures (incurred in Québec) include:

-Band | Rate | Notes |
+| Band | Rate | Notes |

-First $1,000,000 of qualified expenditures (after exclusion threshold) | 30% | Applies to both R&D and pre‑commercialization |
+| First $1,000,000 of qualified expenditures (after exclusion threshold) | 30% | Applies to both R&D and pre‑commercialization |

-Excess over $1,000,000 | 20% | No asset‑size test; refundable |
+| Excess over $1,000,000 | 20% | No asset‑size test; refundable |

 You must first exceed the greater of:

-A team has 6 employees, each averaging 80% on eligible work.
-The employee-based threshold is 6 × $18,571 × 0.80 ≈ $89,141 (which is greater than $50,000).
+A team has 5 employees earning $80,000 each, averaging 75% of their time on R&D eligible work.
+The employee-based threshold is 5 X 75% X $18,952 = $71,070 (which is greater than $50,000)

 Ask us anything!

-<p>Three stand out for CFOs and CTOs:</p>
+Three stand out for CFOs and CTOs:

-<p>Net‑net, CRIC widens the possibility of eligible expenses and streamlines administration, while keeping room to stack with federal SR&ED where permitted.</p>
+Net-net, CRIC widens the possibility of eligible expenses and streamlines administration, while keeping room to stack with federal SR&ED where permitted.

 Plan in three steps:

-Revenu Québec has indicated internal preparation is underway; detailed communications are expected as implementation proceeds.
+Revenu Quebec has indicated internal preparation is underway; detailed communications are expected as implementation proceeds.

-Evidence | What to include (short) | Why it matters |
+| Evidence | What to include (short) | Why it matters |

-Timesheets | Monthly per-employee % time on eligible work (signed) | Drives eligible expenses and the CRIC exclusion threshold. |
+| Timesheets | Monthly per-employee % time on eligible work | Drives eligible expenses and the CRIC exclusion threshold. |

-Technical R&D memo | Hypothesis → experiment → result (1–2 pages) | Proves experimental development and supports SR&ED + CRIC tax credits. |
+| Technical R&D memo | Hypothesis → Experiments → Results (1–2 pages) | Proves systematic investigation and supports SR&ED + CRIC tax credits. |

-Pre-commercialization proof | Test plans, validation reports, product design files (link to R&D work) | Shows continuity from Québec R&D — key for CRIC eligibility. |
+| Pre-commercialization proof | Test plans, validation reports, product design files (link to R&D work) | Shows continuity from Quebec R&D — key for CRIC eligibility. |

-Contracts & invoices | Subcontractor SOWs, invoices stating “work performed in Québec” | Verifies the paid work location and the portion eligible for the refundable tax credit. |
+| Contracts & invoices | Subcontractor SOWs, invoices stating “work performed in Quebec” | Verifies the paid work location and the portion eligible for the refundable tax credit. |

 Book a free consultation